Understanding Gender These Days Is Way Over My Head — But My Teen Girls Are Helping Me Get There

 Jan 16, 2019

 Kids are now armed with so much more information about sexuality, gender and identity that it’s a completely different experience growing up and becoming a young adult.
-Which also makes it a different world parenting teens in 2019 than it was in 1985.
+Which also makes it a different world parenting teens today than it was in 1985.

 My children are advocates and they are very into social justice.
 I love that about them.
 They are accepting, tolerant and caring young people.
 They have a huge variety of friendships with a diverse group of young people who identify as straight, lesbian, bisexual, gay, trans, queer and non-binary.
-In 2019, it’s increasingly apparent that gender is a much more fluid concept.
+These days, it’s increasingly apparent that gender is a much more fluid concept.

 My teenagers are also at an age and stage where they question a lot of things.
 Which means they also hold me to a higher standard sometimes.